Wawasan Nusantara: History

 The image of a 9th-century ship on Borobudur bas relief, which argues for Indonesia's past as a regional maritime power.

 In Indonesian history, the native ancient kingdoms that rose to become a regional hegemon are usually a thalassocracy; such as Srivijaya (7th to 12th century) and Majapahit (14th to 15th century).
-This was much owed to the strategic location of Indonesian archipelago as the nexus of ancient global trade connecting two centers of Asian civilisations—ancient India and imperial China, involved actively in global spice trade, which was also the important part of ancient maritime silk road.
+This was much owed to the strategic location of Indonesian archipelago as the nexus of ancient global trade connecting two centers of Asian civilisations—ancient India and imperial China, involved actively in global spice trade, which was also the important part of the ancient Maritime Silk Road.

 During the Dutch East Indies period, the Ordonantie (Dutch Law) 1939, mentioned about the determination of the territorial sea which was along the 3 nautical miles width by drawing along a base line based on the tidal or island contour.
 This provision creates international waters in many parts of the sea between Indonesian islands (e.g. in the center of Java Sea and Banda Sea) which was outside the national jurisdiction.

 Indonesians shared a historical experiences of regional disunity, which must be avoided for the survival of the nation.
 This is because the national independence has been achieved through the spirit of unity among Indonesian people themselves.
 Thus, this spirit must be nurtured and maintained for national unity to preserve and protect territorial integrity of Indonesia.

 After the independence, Indonesia find itself as the custodian of world's main shipping lanes connecting Pacific Ocean with Indian Ocean, connecting East Asia with Middle East and Australia.
 Those main lanes are Malacca Strait, Karimata Strait, Sunda Strait, Makassar Strait, Lombok Strait and Ombai Strait.
 Sitting on the nexus of global maritime trade route has made Indonesian waters prone to be involved in global power struggle between global maritime powers.
 Thus, ensuring security of its territorial waters is a national priority.

 On 13 December 1957, Indonesian Government announced Djuanda Declaration regarding the territorial waters of the Republic of Indonesia.
 In this declaration, the sea boundaries is no longer based on tidal lines, but on a straight base line measured from the outline connecting the outermost points of the islands which are included within the territory of the Republic of Indonesia.
 This erased international waters between Indonesian islands, thus increase the territorial waters.
 The determination of territorial waters are increased from 3 nautical miles to 12 nautical miles.
 The Exclusive Economic Zone (EEZ) as an International Law regime, in which the 200-mile archipelagic boundaries are measured from the baseline of Indonesian territorial waters.
 With the Djuanda Declaration, thus legally and formally Indonesia became a whole undivided unity of lands and waters.